Fall Clean-Up and How to Make Leaf Mold

 (This post was written in collaboration with Ryobi but all thoughts and opinions are my own.)
-While fall clean-up can be a chore, it’s a great benefit to the beds when we collect the fallen leaves, make leaf mold compost and add it to the gardens.
-Learn how to make it here!
+While fall clean-up can be a chore, it’s a great benefit to the beds when we collect the fallen leaves, make leaf mold compost, and add it to the gardens.
+Learn how to make leaf litter mulch with these simple tips.

 Especially when they keep falling!